Henry Woudhuysen

 Henry Ruxton Woudhuysen, FSA, FBA (born 24 October 1954), is a British academic specialising in Renaissance English literature.
-He is the Rector of Lincoln College, Oxford, having been appointed in 2012.
+He was the Rector of Lincoln College, Oxford from 2012 to 2024.
 He was previously Dean of the Faculty of Arts and Humanities at University College London.

+Biography

-Woudhuysen was educated at St. Paul's School, London and gained a DPhil degree from the University of Oxford in 1981.
-His thesis title was Leicester's literary patronage: A study of the English court, 1578–1582.
+Woudhuysen was educated at St. Paul's School, London, and gained a DPhil degree from Lincoln College, Oxford in 1981.
+His thesis title was Leicester's literary patronage: A study of the English court, 1578–1582 and his supervisor was Katherine Duncan-Jones.
+His first academic role was at Lincoln College as a Junior Research Fellow in English Literature in 1978 before he joined University College London.

 In 2010, Woudhuysen was elected a Fellow of the British Academy (FBA), the United Kingdom's national academy for the humanities and social sciences.
+Between 1995 and 2020 Woudhuysen served as a general editor for the third series of the Arden Shakespeare.

+The Oxford Companion to the Book which he edited with Michael F. Suarez was published in 2010.